matth036/dsc/README.txt

 * This is a C++11 project with a mix of C and C++ code.
 You will need a capable toolchain.

-* PJ Nautghter's implementation of the algorithms found in "Astronomical Algorithms" by Jean Meeus are used.
+* PJ Naughter's implementation of the algorithms found in "Astronomical Algorithms" by Jean Meeus are used.
   See: http://www.naughter.com/aa.html

 * Star positions are extracted from version 5 of the Bright Star Catalog as found here: